joshtwo/metBot/README.md

 If you want to create a module, you'll need to add a .php file with your module's code to `module/`, and make a class that extends from `module`.
 Make sure your file name and class name are the same or your bot will crash on startup.
 You set up your commands and events in the `main()` method, and all command hook/event hooks take two arguments: an instance of the core class, `bot`, typically named `$bot`; and the info for this current event, an `EventData` object, typically named `$cmd` for command hooks or `$evt` for event hooks.

 Events execute in order of priority (higher numered priority first), and then in the order they're hooked: you can set a priority for your events when hooking them with module::hookEvent() (see `module.php`).
 You can trigger an event using `Event::trigger()` accessed through `$bot->Event->trigger()`.
 Returning anything from an event will immediately end the event execution chain, and that value will be the return value of `Event::trigger()`.
-Please see `Event.pphp`.
+Please see `Event.php`.

 A more complete guide and a detailed example module will be available in upcoming releases.
 Trust the comments and the existing modules, even after the guide is here!